YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 Refer to the `M Programmers Guide <../ProgrammersGuide/index.html>`_ to run YottaDB in M mode, and the `Multi-Language Programmers Guide <../MultiLangProgGuide/index.html>`_ to run YottaDB programs.

 --------------------------------------------------
- Configuring huge pages for YottaDB on Linux
+ Configuring hugepages for YottaDB on Linux
 --------------------------------------------------

-Huge pages are a Linux feature that may improve the performance of YottaDB applications in production.
-Huge pages create a single page table entry for a large block (typically 2MiB) of memory in place of hundreds of entries for many smaller (typically 4KiB) blocks.
+Hugepages are a Linux feature that may improve the performance of YottaDB applications in production.
+Hugepages create a single page table entry for a large block (typically 2MiB) of memory in place of hundreds of entries for many smaller (typically 4KiB) blocks.
 This reduction of memory used for page tables frees up memory for other uses, such as file system caches, and increases the probability of TLB (translation lookaside buffer) matches - both of which can improve performance.
 The performance improvement related to reducing the page table size becomes evident when many processes share memory as they do for global buffers, journal buffers, and replication journal pools.
-Configuring huge pages on Linux for x86 or x86_64 CPU architectures help improve:
+Configuring hugepages on Linux may help improve:

-* YottaDB shared memory performance: When your YottaDB database uses journaling, replication, and the BG access method.
+* Shared memory performance: When your YottaDB database uses journaling, replication, and the BG access method.

-* YottaDB process memory performance: For your process working space and dynamically linked code.
+* Process memory performance: For your process working space and dynamically linked code.

   .. note::

-     At this time, huge pages have no effect for MM databases; the text, data, or bss segments for each process; or for process stack.
+     At this time, hugepages have no effect for MM databases; the text, data, or bss segments for each process; or for process stack.

-While YottaDB recommends you configure huge pages for shared memory, you need to evaluate whether or not configuring huge pages for process-private memory is appropriate for your application.
-Having insufficient huge pages available during certain commands (for example, a `JOB <../ProgrammersGuide/commands.html#job>`_ command - see complete list below) can result in a process terminating with a SIGBUS error.
+While YottaDB recommends you configure hugepages for shared memory, you need to evaluate whether or not configuring hugepages for process-private memory is appropriate for your application.
+Having insufficient hugepages available during certain commands (for example, a `JOB <../ProgrammersGuide/commands.html#job>`_ command - see complete list below) can result in a process terminating with a SIGBUS error.
 This is a current limitation of Linux.
-Before you use huge pages for process-private memory on production systems, YottaDB recommends that you perform appropriate peak load tests on your application and ensure that you have an adequate number of huge pages configured for your peak workloads or that your application is configured to perform robustly when processes terminate with SIGBUS errors.
+Before you use hugepages for process-private memory on production systems, YottaDB recommends that you perform appropriate peak load tests on your application and ensure that you have an adequate number of hugepages configured for your peak workloads or that your application is configured to perform robustly when processes terminate with SIGBUS errors.

-The following YottaDB features fork processes and may generate SIGBUS errors when huge pages are not available - JOB, `OPEN <../ProgrammersGuide/commands.html#open>`_ a `PIPE device <../ProgrammersGuide/ioproc.html#using-pipe-devices>`_, `ZSYSTEM <../ProgrammersGuide/commands.html#zsystem>`_, interprocess signaling that requires the services of :code:`gtmsecshr` when :code:`gtmsecshr` is not already running, SPAWN commands in `DSE <./dse.html>`_, `GDE <./gde.html>`_, and `LKE <./mlocks.html>`_, argumentless `MUPIP RUNDOWN <./dbmgmt.html#rundown>`_, and `replication <./dbrepl.html>`_-related MUPIP commands that start server processes and/or helper processes.
-Should increasing the available huge pages require a reboot, an interim workaround is to unset the environment variable HUGETLB_MORECORE for YottaDB processes until you are able to reboot or otherwise make available an adequate supply of huge pages.
+The following YottaDB features fork processes and may generate SIGBUS errors when hugepages are not available - JOB, `OPEN <../ProgrammersGuide/commands.html#open>`_ a `PIPE device <../ProgrammersGuide/ioproc.html#using-pipe-devices>`_, `ZSYSTEM <../ProgrammersGuide/commands.html#zsystem>`_, interprocess signaling that requires the services of :code:`gtmsecshr` when :code:`gtmsecshr` is not already running, SPAWN commands in `DSE <./dse.html>`_, `GDE <./gde.html>`_, and `LKE <./mlocks.html>`_, argumentless `MUPIP RUNDOWN <./dbmgmt.html#rundown>`_, and `replication <./dbrepl.html>`_-related MUPIP commands that start server processes and/or helper processes.
+Should increasing the available hugepages require a reboot, an interim workaround is to unset the environment variable HUGETLB_MORECORE for YottaDB processes until you are able to reboot or otherwise make available an adequate supply of hugepages.

 Consider the following example of a memory map report of a Source Server process running at peak load: